kubernetes/enhancements/keps/sig-auth/3926-handling-undecryptable-resources/README.md

    object's data and generates a `watch.Error` event with `StatusReasonStoreReadError`.

-2. **Cacher Reset**: The Cacher's internal Reflector receives this error, causing `ListAndWatch()` to return.
+2. **Cacher Reset**: The Cacher's internal Reflector receives this error, causing `ListAndWatch()` to stop.
 After a brief delay, the Cacher reinitializes by calling `terminateAllWatchers()` followed by a fresh LIST from etcd.

 3. **Client Disconnection**: All active watch connections for that resource type